 Before we go to the solution, these are the few things you’ll need to start going:

 - An iPhone with the FaceID feature

 - An Apple Watch (Series 3 and up)

 - Updated iOS 14.5 on iPhone and watchOS 7.4 on Apple Watch

 The FaceID Solution

 The iOS update in April 2020, the iOS 13.5, is the first solution you can try.
-This update allows you to swipe your iPhone upwards and when that happens, there is no need for you to depend on your FaceID anymore.
-Just enter your passcode manually to open your mobile.
+This update allows you to swipe your iPhone upwards and when that happens, there is no need for you to depend on your FaceID anymore since you can just enter your passcode manually.

 However, we understand that there are instances when you are outside and so typing your passcode can be a brawl.
+It’s just not possible all the time.
 In this case, you need your Apple Watch.